 “Lu and I connected immediately – which led to so much marvelous involvement in the community.
 We became very, very good friends.”More

 Francine Lawrence and Lu Lovell served together on the Lucas County Mental Health Board.
 They connected immediately and soon became fast friends, tackling numerous challenging community projects and sharing a passion for golf.
 Fran has served on the Lovell Foundation board since its inception.
 She also serves on the board of directors for United Way USA and chairs the Learning First Alliance board, a partnership of 16 education associations dedicated to improving student learning in America’s public schools.
-For the past three years, Fran was executive vice president of the 1.5-million-member American Federation of Teachers, which champions economic opportunity and high-quality public education, plus access to healthcare and public services for students, their families and communities.
+Fran also served as executive vice president of the 1.5-million-member American Federation of Teachers, which champions economic opportunity and high-quality public education, plus access to healthcare and public services for students, their families and communities.
 From 1997 to 2011, Fran was president of the 3,000-member Toledo (Ohio) Federation of Teachers.
-She led contract negotiations that focused on what matters most student achievement, including a milestone program that provided incentives for excellent teachers to accept assignments at schools identified as high-needs.
-She co-chaired the Intern Board of Review which governs the district – union teacher evaluation peer review program, and co-chaired the Ohio 8, a strategic alliance of superintendents and teacher union presidents from the eight largest urban school districts in Ohio.
+She led contract negotiations that focused on what matters most, student achievement, including a milestone program that provided incentives for excellent teachers to accept assignments at schools identified as high-needs.
+She co-chaired the Intern Board of Review which governs the district union teacher evaluation peer review program, and co-chaired the Ohio 8, a strategic alliance of superintendents and teacher union presidents from the eight largest urban school districts in Ohio.
 An experienced educator, she was a speech-language pathologist in the Toledo Public Schools.
 She holds a bachelor’s degree in speech and hearing therapy, and a master’s in speech pathology, both from Bowling Green State University.

 John G. Lewis